ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 -   Once the terminal is open type python3 main.py to run the app.

+Note for a mac device ubuntu can also be installed using the instructions in the following link https://gbtimes.com/how-to-install-ubuntu-on-mac/ however, the requirements listed in the instructions must be met.

+Vs code for Mac can also be installed.

 # Introduction

 This dice app will allow players to easily roll dice for their tabletop role play game.
 In a tabletop role play game, players roll dice to determine the likelihood of success for their character’s actions.
 The app allows players to roll many dice and different dice types, perform dice rolls with special types of modifiers and create a cheat sheet for their go-to rolls.
 Rolling dice is a core part of any tabletop RPG experience like D&D and this app offers an easy and efficient alternative virtual dice roller for players to use.